 The natural selection is devided in the artifical and sexual selection.
 The sexual selection includes the preferences of the individuals, like race, colour, taste of choice.
 It represends the sexual appeal and the attractiveness of the individual.
 (Ebd.,p.
 22ff.).It doesn't mean that culture is already part of the nature, because your desires and wishes of your partner are not included in your culture.
 It's the natural functioning of sexual appeal and aesthetics.

 The artifical selection is the selection, which includes the selective breeding of life forms through human, which illustrates the natural.
 It's the subordination of it's forces and principals, which contain the selection.
 (Ebd.,p.
 22).
+Yes.
+You do not really answer the question about the social

 (3) Discuss the analogies of ‘differences within’ in Foucault’s conception of power and resistance and Darwin’s conception of variation and natural selection.

-Foucaults power concept of power and resistants signify that resistance ist generated by the forms and it needs power to be.
-The effects of resistance are vunerable, Darwin and Foucault think, that resistance is the foundation the hold of domination and the production of natural selection.
+Foucault’s concept of power and resistance signifies that resistance is generated by the forms of power and it needs power to be.
+The forms of power are vulnerable., Darwin and Foucault think, that resistance is the foundation the hold of domination and the production of natural selection.
 The power to resistance is important to have the natural selection, which is important for the human being.
 Natrual selection is stoping over-population.
 (Grosz, 2005, p.29).

 Gender, Nature, Culture week4.pdf